Haar-Laplacian for directed graphs: The Haar-Laplacian

 \begin{example} \rm The graphs shown in Figure \ref{fig:graph_15} were proposed in \citep{Sardellitti17_GFT} for illustrating the properties of the eigenvectors of the GFT in a relatively intuitive way.
 Some of them were used also in \citep{Shafipour18_GFT,CCS23}.
 Each graph has three clusters made of five nodes; the edges in a cluster are all digons; clusters are connected with directed edges represented with thick arrows; the first graph (G15a) has two such directed edges and the second (G15b) has three; the third graph (G15c) has also three and they are part of a cycle.

-The sorted frequencies associated with the GFTs of the Haar, SVD, magnetic (with $q=1/8$) and sign-magnetic Laplacians are shown in Figure \ref{fig:graph_15_freq}.
-There are insignificant differences between the three sets of frequencies; in particular, the magnetic and sign-magnetic Laplacians have the same eigenvalues for G15a.
+The sorted frequencies associated with the GFTs of the Haar, HaarD, and magnetic (with $q=1/4$) are shown in Figure \ref{fig:graph_15_freq} (top).
+There are insignificant differences between the three sets of frequencies.
 (Note that for $q=1/4$ the magnetic and sign-magnetic Laplacians are again identical.)
-The frequencies are nicely spread, so we can consider that all four Laplacians pass this sanity check.

-Finally, Figures \ref{fig:eigv_15_a}--\ref{fig:eigv_15_c} show the values of the $n=15$ eigenvectors of the Haar-Laplacian GFT.
-In figure $k$ (counting from the top, on rows), the coefficients of eigenvector $u_k$ (sorted in increasing order of frequencies) are represented with colors; since the coefficients are complex, we chose to represent the value $\text{sign}(\text{Re} \, u_{\ell k}) \cdot |u_{\ell k}|$ associated with node $\ell$.
+Figure \ref{fig:graph_15_freq} (bottom) shows the total variations \eqref{tvQ} of the eigenvectors of the same Laplacians.
+The TVs are mostly increasing, as desired, although not always; see the first two TV values for the magnetic Laplacian, for G15c.
+The similitude in behavior of the three Laplacians is due mostly to the fact that the graphs are not far from symmetry.
+(Remind that for symmetric graphs, the Laplacians are identical.)
+However, the small differences hint to different TV properties.

-We note that the eigenvectors appear to follow the intuition on what can represent low and high frequencies in such graphs.
-The first eigenvector has nearly constant values.
-The next few ones clearly respect the cluster structure, especially in the case of G15a (Fig. \ref{fig:eigv_15_a}), which has the least connectivity between clusters.
-The eigenvectors corresponding to high frequencies show significant larger variation in the elements, as they should.
-The nodes connected with other clusters are especially characterized by large coefficients, more so in the graph containing a cycle, G15c (Fig. \ref{fig:eigv_15_c}); there, the last two eigenvectors show significant variations of the values corresponding to nodes belonging to the cycle. \QED \end{example}
+The eigenvectors associated with the HaarD-Laplacian for these graphs are illustrated in Appendix B. \QED \end{example}